-Yesterday, I wrote of my vocational transition, the ways in which I’m trading down–local vocational relevance for an increasing irrelevance.
+Yesterday, I wrote of my vocational transition, the ways in which I'm trading down--local vocational relevance for an increasing irrelevance.
 As an attorney, I cultivated the appearance of importance.
 I was a partner in the largest firm in the state.
 I worked on the right cases (sometimes), learned the right angles (a few acute and obtuse ones, too).
 I owned nice suits and power ties.
+Then, I quit.

 But is it that plain and simple?
 I want you to believe it's all so romantic, so take-up-my-crossy.
 But I can't run from the truth: I ain't no saint.

 In the downward slide of local vocational relevance, I'm learning how easy it is to transfer my need for relevance and competency to the new vocation.
 Now, relevance isn't measured by suits, or the amount of money in my account, or the size of my nest egg.
 Now, it's measured in page-views, or book sales, or new subscribers, or social media shares.
 (That was a most embarrassing sentence to write.)
 It's measured in the CLANG!-CLANG!-CLANG!-look-at-my-opinions-and-say-MMMMMMMMMMM-HMM (with all those M-s).